Recalled Gerber baby formula was sent to US retailers after recall began, wholesaler says

-NEW YORK (AP) — An infant formula recalled over potential bacteria contamination was distributed to retailers across eight states even after the recall begun, according to a release published by the U.S. Food and Drug Administration this week.
+NEW YORK (AP) — An infant formula recalled over potential bacteria contamination was distributed to retailers across eight states after the recall began, according to a release published by the U.S. Food and Drug Administration this week.

-The recall impacted Gerber Good Start formula manufactured between Jan.
+The recall includes Gerber Good Start formula manufactured between Jan.
 2 and Jan.
-18 at the Perrigo’s Gateway Eau Claire, Wisconsin, facility.
+18 at the Perrigo’s Eau Claire, Wisconsin, facility.
 The recalled formula was sold in three different sizes at retailers nationwide, according to a March 17 recall notice.

-Cooperative food wholesaler Associated Wholesale Grocers, however, distributed the 12.4-ounce verison of the recalled product to its Nashville Division retailers after Perrigo’s initial recall notice was published.
+Cooperative food wholesaler Associated Wholesale Grocers, however, distributed the 12.4-ounce version of the recalled product to its Nashville Division retailers after Perrigo’s initial recall notice was published.

-As a result, the recalled product was distributed to supermarkets across Alabama, Georgia, Indiana, Kentucky, Ohio, Tenneessee, Virginia and West Virgina, Associated Wholesale Grocers said Saturday.
+As a result, the recalled product was distributed to supermarkets across Alabama, Georgia, Indiana, Kentucky, Ohio, Tennessee, Virginia and West Virginia, according to Associated Wholesale Grocers.

 The wholesaler is urging consumers who purchased Gerber Good Start formula at impacted locations to check their products.
 The recalled formula sold beyond the start of the recall can be identified by its lot codes and “use by” dates — which range from July 4, 2024 to July 12, 2024.